 PLEXXR is a visual puzzle game designed to give the player a sense that they are participating in a covert scientific research program.
 A organization named SCIUP has released their PLEXXR application (Portable Lab for Extraterrestrial and Xenomorphic Research) to the public, to crowd-source answers to the mysteries associated with alien technology found near Groom Lake, Nevada.

 My goal with PLEXXR was to create an immersive, visual, touch-driven game to express myself artistically with UI design, while learning the platform to build it (GameSalad).
 I’m a fan of scifi and alien contact as a genre, and believed I could build on this as a theme.
-I wanted to keep the game exploratory, with no written instructions, so players would be faced with two challenges: not just solve each of the puzzles, but determine HOW to solve them, and discover/experience the interaction to so.
+I wanted to keep the game exploratory, with no written instructions, so players would be faced with two challenges: not just solve each of the puzzles, but determine HOW to solve them, and discover/experience the interaction to do so.

 Menu and Levels

 Shown below is the main menu of the game with icons representing each stage (puzzle), along with screenshots of various puzzles.

-I approached PLEXXR as a full application design project: organizing the UI with defined regions for specific interactions, applying (alien) typography, and establishing global color palettes.
+I approached PLEXXR as a commercial UI design project: organizing the UI with defined regions for specific interactions, applying (alien) typography, and establishing global color palettes.
 I created different interactions for each stage to keep the gameplay from being repetitive and to enhance the immersive alien user experience.
 I spent substantial time working and reworking designs of interactive components, and adding extra details to give elements of the game the appearance of alien tech within a scientific application.